XV Gymnasium: Extracurricular Activities and Successes

 Also noted in the local media, arguably even more than the more important successes mentioned above, were the successes in American Computer Science League, controversially painted in the media as "triumph of knowledge over wealth".

 Most of the students participating in the international and top-tier national competitions come from the publicly funded national program.

 Cooperation

 Besides cooperating with many governmental and non-governmental organizations dealing with education in Zagreb, the school is noted for its long-standing friendship with Second Gymnasium (II. gimnazija) in Maribor, Slovenia.
 The students of Second Gymnasium participated in the school celebrations in 2007 with the performance of the musical We Will Rock You.

 Also, the school runs an exchange and cooperation program with Kasetsart University Laboratory School, one of the more notable schools in Bangkok, Thailand.

 Alumni

+After the school year 2023/24, 200 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 95.69% of students who took up the nationwide Matura exams.
+The most common destinations for these students were the University of Zagreb faculties of electrical engineering and computing, science, medicine, mechanical engineering and naval architecture, and architecture.